The interactive colour palette inspired by the Swiss Style

 Which are the colours and colour combinations that distinguish the Swiss style?

-The website, which is dedicated to graphic designers looking for inspiration, offers a wide range of colour combinations faithfully inspired by the famous posters of the Swiss school established in the 50s.
+Dedicated to graphic designers looking for inspiration, the website offered a wide range of colour combinations faithfully inspired by the famous posters of the Swiss school established in the 50s.

 Fabian, how did you come up with this idea?